carlfischer1/winimagecompat/README.md

 <snip>
 ```

-In this example the patch-level version of ```microsoft/windowsservercore``` in use is ```10.0.14393.2068```.
+In this example the patch-level version of ```microsoft/windowsservercore``` in the image is ```10.0.14393.2068```.

-Once the version of the base image is known it can used to create an explicit tag for the 3rd party image that includes the version of the base images it references, such as ```3.6.4-windowsservercore-10.0.14393.2068```.
+The version of the base image can used to create an explicit tag for the 3rd party image including the version of the base images it's based on, such as ```3.6.4-windowsservercore-10.0.14393.2068```.
 That tag can in turn be referenced in apps or services deriving from the 3rd party image.